-A recent study investigated the relationship between daily commuting behaviour and employee productivity levels.
+A 2019 study investigated the relationship between daily commuting behaviour and employee productivity levels.
 The results point out that not only the commuting distance but also the transport mode affects employee performance and happiness.

 Commuters travelling short-distances by active transport modes (walking or cycling) reported being more productive.
 They also associated positive feelings to their commuting trips such as relaxed, calm, satisfied.

 For instance, those travelling 1km to and from work have 36% fewer absent days than those commuting 15km.
 At the same time, workers aged between 35-54 years who commuted via active transport self-reported better work performance than their counterparts who drove or took public transport.